TheOld/vscode-fluent-ui/README.md

 3. ...
 4. Profit! (for your boss)

+## Dynamic light/dark theme

+The UI is dynamic and will apply the light and dark themes based on the current syntax theme type.
+For example, if you're using One Dark Pro, when you run `> Fluent UI: Enable`, the extension will identify One Dark Pro as a `dark` syntax theme and apply the correct UI mode.
+Same for light themes.
+The extension will also do the same on the fly as you preview your syntax theme using `Ctrl/Cmd + k Ctrl/Cmd + t`.

 ## Settings

 The UI theme uses some expensive filters that can cause performance issues on some machines.
 If